yicenma/tswd-portfolio/critique-by-design.md

 **Is there anything you would change or do differently?**

-* Labeling the number of the population for each year.
+* Label the number of the population for each year.
 * Changing it to a more trackable chart that allows the audience to easily detect the differences.
-* Labeling the number of the population for each year to make the graph clear.
+* Label the number of the population for each year to make the graph clear.

 ## Step five: Build your solution